Using Quandl from R

 We have created a simple cheat sheet for R users; it covers basic R syntax, vector and matrix operations, time series manipulation, plotting, and Quandl data access.
 You can download the cheat sheet here.

-I am not an R expert.
-Please do email me with suggestions, feedback, bug reports, feature requests or code contributions.
+Please do email us with suggestions, feedback, bug reports, feature requests or code contributions.
 Thank you for your support!

 Our thanks to Gergely Daróczi, Paul Gilbert and Hideyoshi Maeda for their help with this package.